 Now that I had all the tools, spare bicycles, and plans, it was time to get started.
 When putting together such a project, embarking on a new adventure, there comes a point when you’re ready to make the first cut- the first weld.
 It’s nerve wracking, but it’s worth it!
 Here are some pictures of the build and the final product.
 Scroll all the way down for some information about how it rode and how I accidentally tested it up to almost 50 miles per hour!

-One thing you can notice about this bicycle.
+One thing you can notice about this recumbent bicycle.
 It is long!
 The length turned out to be the largest problem with this bicycle.
 As it’s designed, it uses a 20″ front wheel.
 I did not have a 20″ front wheel and so I used what I had, which was a 26″.
 I did this the “dirty” way in the sense that I just added length to the front tube to make up for the difference.
-One issue with Long Wheelbase Recumbent bicycles is that the weight distribution is not very good.
+One issue with a Long Wheelbase Recumbent bicycle is that the weight distribution is not very good.
 The majority of the weight is on the rear wheel, and therefore most of the braking happens on the rear wheel as well.
 This also makes the front end very light, and even a little bit twitchy.